 - Decarbonising individual transport modes - and how strategies can be coordinated across the whole sector;

-- Innovation - priority areas for achieving emissions reductions - including in electric motors and batteries to electrify different forms of transport;
+- Innovation - priority areas for achieving emissions reductions, including battery storage, electrification and meeting increased energy demand;

 - Behavioural change - latest thinking on strategies for public and business engagement in helping reduce emissions, and the role of increased public awareness and activism in encouraging change;

-- The future shape of the sector - what is needed to support transition and develop a diverse and competitive transport sector as policy seeks to accelerate emissions reductions.
+- The future shape of the sector - priorities for supporting the transition and developing a diverse and competitive transport sector as policy seeks to accelerate emissions reduction.

-- Reducing transport emissions - improving efficiency, changing user behaviour, and sector innovation;
+- Priorities for reducing transport emissions - improving efficiency, changing user behaviour, and support for innovation

-- The shift to low carbon vehicles - biofuels, hydrogen and the transition from fossil fuels; and
+- Promoting the shift to low carbon vehicles - biofuels, hydrogen and the transition from fossil fuels

 - Next steps for the Transport Decarbonisation Plan.